Conserving parkway lands for natural and community health

 In 1996, the Governor’s Year of the Mountains Commission designated Conservation Trust for North Carolina to coordinate land protection along the Blue Ridge Parkway in North Carolina.
 We have successfully collaborated with local land trusts, the National Park Service and other public agencies and private landowners to effectively conserve over 36,000 acres of forested lands in the region.

 The Blue Ridge Parkway is a national treasure and a significant economic driver for western North Carolina.
 As one of the most heavily-visited units of the National Park Service, the parkway attracts 14-18 million annual visitors and generates nearly $1 billion in revenue to nearby communities.
 Now more than ever, we are committed to conserving these treasured lands.

 We can’t do this work alone.

-CTNC works collaboratively with local land trusts to conserve Western North Carolina lands through the Blue Ridge Forever coalition – Blue Ridge Conservancy, Foothills Conservancy of NC, Mainspring Conservation Trust, Piedmont Land Conservancy and Southern Appalachian Highlands Conservancy.
+CTNC works collaboratively with local land trusts to conserve western North Carolina lands through the Blue Ridge Forever coalition – Blue Ridge Conservancy, Foothills Conservancy of North Carolina, Mainspring Conservation Trust, Piedmont Land Conservancy and Southern Appalachian Highlands Conservancy.